JaneliaSciComp/videoAnnotation/README.md

-### Step 4: Modifying `pages/index.js`
+### Step 4: Modify `pages/index.js`
 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-For the web in the above image, the index.js file should look like this
+For the web in the image above, the index.js file should look like this

 ```javascript
 import React from 'react';